KrashMello/dotfile/README.md

 ![screen1](./screenshot/1.png)

-If you want to modify keybindings, open `./settings/keys.py`.
+If you want to modify keybindings, open `./settings/keys.py` or `./sxhkdrc`.
 To modify workspaces, use `./settings/groups.py`.
 Finally, if you want to add more layouts, check `./settings/layouts.py`, the rest of files don't need any configuration.